-- Weather-proof or weather-resistant fabric
+- Weatherproof or weather-resistant fabric

 03 of 08

 Consider Weave and Dye

-Woven acrylic fabrics are more fade resistant than printed acrylic or polyester print fabrics.
+Woven acrylic fabrics are more fade-resistant than printed acrylic or polyester print fabrics.
 To give a fabric its color, fibers are woven into yarns that are then dyed and woven into the fabric.

-With this type of fabric, the dying occurs before the yarn is made.
+With this type of fabric, the dyeing occurs before the yarn is made.
 Liquid acrylic and color are mixed and formed into fibers.
-Then, the colored fibers are spun into a yarn already permeated with color.
-The fabric is made to be colorfast after exposure to the elements, along with... ordinary wear and tear.
-Solution-dyed acrylic is usually soft, breathable, water resistant and dries quickly.
-Acrylic should not allow growth of mold.
+Then the colored fibers are spun into a yarn already permeated with color.
+The fabric is made to be colorfast after exposure to the elements, along with ordinary wear and tear.
+Solution-dyed acrylic is usually soft, breathable, water-resistant, and quick-drying.
+Acrylic should not allow the growth of mold.

 Printed Acrylic or Polyester

 Polyester or acrylic fabric is screen printed with fade- and weather-resistant dyes.
-In addition, a water repellant guard is factory-applied in the final stage to add protection to the fabric.
-Both synthetics are strong, durable, and resistant to wrinkling, fading, shrinking, mold and mildew.
+In addition, a water-repellant guard is factory-applied in the final stage to add protection to the fabric.
+Both synthetics are strong, durable, and resistant to wrinkling, fading, shrinking, mold, and mildew.

 04 of 08

-Water and Mildew Resistance
+Research Water and Mildew Resistance

 05 of 08